GPT Master vs ChatGPT Projects

 - Organizes the sidebar itself, not just one project space

-- Adds folders, stars, pins, notes, timestamps, minimap, and follow-up flow
+- Adds folders, stars, bookmarks, notes, timestamps, minimap, and follow-up flow

 - Works well for people juggling many different threads across clients, topics, or roles

-- One-time Pro pricing instead of requiring a higher ChatGPT plan just to improve organization
+- Pro subscription options instead of requiring a higher ChatGPT plan just to improve organization

 The real difference